 (c) Comprehensive information framework and methodology to support resource progression applicable for programme, portfolio, project and asset-level management;

+(d) Cohesive system to manage the life cycle of resources, including production, storage, transport, and consumption (use and reuse);

-(d) Sustainability framework to aid the financing of resource sectors;
+(e) Sustainability framework to aid the financing of resource sectors;

-(e) System for local and indigenous communities for evaluating and assessing projects against stated environmental-social-economic objectives;
+(f) System for local and indigenous communities for evaluating and assessing projects against stated environmental-social-economic objectives;

-(f) Scheme for long-term considerations of commercial and policy aspects of projects;
+(g) Scheme for long-term considerations of commercial and policy aspects of projects;

-(g) Design of conditions for the industry to harness the integrative dynamic capabilities;
+(h) Design of conditions for the industry to harness the integrative dynamic capabilities;

-(h) Support kit for projects to help align with applicable regulations;
+(i) Support kit for projects to help align with applicable regulations;

-(i) Instrument to support sustainability and financial reporting.
+(j) Instrument to support sustainability and financial reporting.

 B. Users of UNRMS and intended uses